Nothing from Nothing: Cover versions

 Alternative rock band Lazlo Bane covered the song for their 2007 cover album Guilty Pleasures.

 The artist Mac Miller covered the song for his 2018 Spotify session.
 This single was released posthumously.

-The Billy Preston version is featured in Season 2 of South Park in episode 6, "The Mexican Staring Frog of Southern Sri Lanka," during a fictional interview of Bob Denver on the talk show, Jesus and Pals.
+The Billy Preston version is featured in Season 2 of South Park in episode 6, "The Mexican Staring Frog of Southern Sri Lanka," during a fictional interview of Bob Denver on the talk show Jesus and Pals.

-American folk band The Ghost of Paul Revere released a cover single, as well as the opening song to their 2019 album Field Notes, Vol. 2.
+American folk band The Ghost of Paul Revere released a cover version, both as a single and as the opening track to their 2019 album Field Notes, Vol. 2.

+American musician Jon Batiste portrayed Billy Preston and performed a cover of the song in the 2024 film Saturday Night.